095056/Luis/Termux-and-Android-10.md

 Issue with discussion: https://github.com/termux/termux-app/issues/1072.

+SDK 29 transition deadline is November 2, 2020.
+After that date, Google Play will not accept app updates without SDK level bumped to 29.

 ## How issue is going to be solved ?

 Package \*.deb files will be transformed into APK file, where the data will be